SpiderAndCat/dotnetSolrProject_BlockbusterSearch/README.md

 \n\n
 Select `blockbuster`\n
-Then, we need to add the columns and types, so that the auto indexer does not confuse the dataset types.\n\n Click Schema, and then add each of the following Fields by clicking Add Field for each:\n
+Then, we need to add the columns and types, so that the auto indexer does not confuse the dataset types.\n\n Click Schema, and then add each of the following Fields by clicking Add Field for each:

-name: Title\n
+name: Title
-field type: string\n
+field type: string
-Make sure only "stored" is checked off\n
+Make sure only "stored" is checked off
 Add Field

-\n\n
-name: Released\n
+name: Released
-field type: string\n
+field type: string
-Make sure only "stored" is checked off\n
+Make sure only "stored" is checked off
 Add Field

-\n\n
-name: Plot\n
+name: Plot
-field type: string\n
+field type: string
-Make sure only "stored" is checked off\n
+Make sure only "stored" is checked off
 Add Field

-\n\n
-name: Actors\n
+name: Actors
-field type: string\n
+field type: string
-Make sure only "stored" is checked off\n
+Make sure only "stored" is checked off
 Add Field

-\n\n
-name: Genre\n
+name: Genre
-field type: string\n
+field type: string
-Make sure only "stored" is checked off\n
+Make sure only "stored" is checked off
 Add Field

-\n\n
-name: Runtime\n
+name: Runtime
-field type: string\n
+field type: string
-Make sure only "stored" is checked off\n
+Make sure only "stored" is checked off
 Add Field

-\n\n
-name: imdbRating\n
+name: imdbRating
-field type: string\n
+field type: string
-Make sure only "stored" is checked off\n
+Make sure only "stored" is checked off
 Add Field

-\n\n
-name: imdbID\n
+name: imdbID
-field type: string\n
+field type: string
-Make sure only "stored" is checked off\n
+Make sure only "stored" is checked off
 Add Field

 ### 4) Index the provided Movie Data; run this command in your Solr doqnload directory
-For ease of use, you can move the `movieData` folder to your Desktop for this step.\n In the Solr project directory, again in terminal, run:\n `java -jar -Dc=blockbuster -Dauto example\exampledocs\post.jar C:\Users\<your_user>\Desktop\movieData\*.json`\n To test that this suceeded, go back into the Admin UI in your browser.
+For ease of use, you can move the `movieData` folder to your Desktop for this step.
+In the Solr project directory, again in terminal, run:\n `java -jar -Dc=blockbuster -Dauto example\exampledocs\post.jar C:\Users\<your_user>\Desktop\movieData\*.json`

+Based on your computer, this indexing process should only take about 1 to 2 mins.

+To test that this suceeded, go back into the Admin UI in your browser.
 Select the blockbuster Core, click the Query tab.
 In the `q` field, enter `*:*`, then scroll down, and click `Execute Query` (or a similarly named button).
 If it is successful, you should see JSON data to the right with Movie objects, having Title, Released, Cast, and more fields.

 ### (5) Shutdown server after use (can skip for now)